 If you create your poster with a program such as PowerPoint, it is often easy to print out a small version for sharing (e.g., 8.5×11” PDF).
 Such handouts are often useful for the audience and for other interested scientists.
 Electronic submission of a small version (8.5×11” PDF) of your displayed poster is required for publication on the MBNMS Currents Symposium website.
 Please send poster PDFs (8.5×11”) to firstname.lastname@example.org.

 If you are a student and are the first author on a poster, you are eligible for consideration of a student poster award.
 Poster Awards will be given at three academic levels: 1) Graduate Student, 2) Undergraduate Student, and 3) High School Student.
 Posters will be judged during the poster session and awards will be announced at the Symposium.
 Posters will be evaluated on their appearance and content as well as the ability of the presenter to communicate the details and context of the research.
 Keep in mind that this Symposium is a public event, although there will be many other scientists and students present.
 Posters will be judged on the ability of your poster design to communicate the content of your research.
+The criteria used for evaluating posters will be posted here in February and will emphasize innovative design and communication to a broad audience.
 To be considered for an award, please indicate your participation when you submit your abstract (instructions below).

 Prior to submitting an abstract, an author should be confident that they will attend the Symposium.
 If circumstances prevent attendance, the first option should be to have a co-author make the poster presentation.
 If it is not possible to find another presenter, the author should notify email@example.com as soon as possible so that the program may be as accurate as possible.

 Abstracts must include author names, author affiliations, a title, and should briefly summarize the objectives, results, and importance of the research.
+Only one poster per first [primary] author will be considered.
 Accepted abstracts will be included in the Symposium program.